FederatedAI/FATE/doc/api/federation_api.md

 >`remote(obj, name, tag, role=None, idx=-1)`

-Sends data to otehre parties.
+Sends data to other parties.
 This method does not block.

 **Parameters:**